Lindinet 30,21 pcs.

 Taking large doses of the contraceptive was not accompanied by the development of severe symptoms.

-Treatment: symptomatic, no specific antidote.
+Treatment: symptomatic, there is no specific antidote.

 ---|---|